RevealBi/Documentation/en/dashboards/sharing-dashboards/sharing-dashboards.md

 dashboard with and their access level.
 You can change their access level by selecting a new one from the dropdown menu next to their name.

->[NOTE!]
+> [!NOTE]
->Names of users, who have still not accepted the shared dashboard, will appear greyed out in the list.
+> Names of users, who have still not accepted the shared dashboard, will appear greyed out in the list.
 You cannot change their access level before they accept the dashboard.

-**You can also unshare any dashboard at any time** by accessing the Share dialog and selecting *Remove* from the dropdown menu next to any member’s name.
+**You can also unshare any dashboard at any time** by accessing the Share dialog and selecting *Remove* from the dropdown menu next to any member's name.

 ![Remove sharing button](images/remove-sharing.png)

 <a name='sharing-team-dashboard'></a>
-### Sharing a Team’s Dashboard with Other Users
+### Sharing a Team's Dashboard with Other Users

-Any member of a team can share the team’s dashboards with other users.
+Any member of a team can share the team's dashboards with other users.
 To do this, go to the *Teams* tab and choose a dashboard from the *Dashboards* section.
 Then, follow the steps in [Sharing your Own Dashboard with Other Users](#sharing-dashboards-users).

-The main difference between sharing a team’s dashboard and a dashboard created by you is the [access permissions](#access-permissions) you can give to the users you share the dashboard with.
+The main difference between sharing a team's dashboard and a dashboard created by you is the [access permissions](#access-permissions) you can give to the users you share the dashboard with.
 Depending on your role in the team you can have one, two or all the access permissions options available to choose from.

 Your role in the team can be:

-  - **Owner** - have full access to the team’s dashboards, including editing, sharing and deleting them.
+  - **Owner** - have full access to the team's dashboards, including editing, sharing and deleting them.

   - **Contributor** - can create, edit and share dashboards and folders